KaeIan/Content/Blogs/welcome-to-my-blog.md

 path: welcome-to-my-blog
 tags:
     - Blog
-    - test
+    - Test
 published: 2020-03-18
+lastEdited: 2020-04-04
 length: 1
 ---
 Hello,

 I might as well use this to introduce what I will be using the blog for.
 Mainly Software, Games and Modding.

+I hope this is a good space to start organising my ideas.

 That is all I was really wanting to say for now, maybe I will come back and update this later to be a little more exciting and informative.

-Anyways, Welcome to my blog!
+Anyway, Welcome to my blog!